-Compared with no additional treatment beyond a new oral antidepressant, TRD treatment with esketamine plus a new oral antidepressant resulted in important gains in patient QALYs over the lifetime.
-However, at its current price, esketamine is not cost-effective even at a WTP threshold of \$150,000 per QALY gained.
+Compared with background antidepressant, TRD treatment with esketamine plus background antidepressant resulted in important gains in patient QALYs over the lifetime.
+However, at its current price, esketamine plus background antidepressant is not cost-effective even at a threshold of \$150,000 per QALY gained.
 The results of this analysis should be considered in the context of a lack of evidence surrounding the treatment of TRD, including the complete lack of comparative evidence of esketamine to other potential therapies (i.e., ketamine) and very limited evidence of the impact of important disease modifiers on clinical outcomes, cost of care, and patient quality of life.